- [Total: 16 Average: 2.7]

 - Written By: Thomas Dean Donnelly, Joshua Oppenheimer, John C. Richards, James V. Hart

 - Cast: Matthew McConaughey, Penélope Cruz, Steve Zahn

 |Budget: $160 million||Financed by: Bristol Bay|

 This mismanaged disaster began with Philip Anschutz purchasing the book rights to Sahara for an absurd amount of money and after paying $10M for the rights, he also gave author Clive Cussler creative control over the script, the director and the actors.
 Sahara was financed by Philip Anschutz’s Bristol Bay, which was formerly Crusader Entertainment and is the sister company to Walden Media.
 Sahara was originally planned as a franchise, but instead has spent its post theatrical life in and out of the courts for almost a decade and has since been audited with its staggering losses and numerous instances of bribery in Morocco made public.

-Overseas, the film pulled in a weak $50.5 million, across numerous distributors.
-Sahara cost Bristol Bay $105 million in losses at the end of 2006 and their write-down of $78.3 million is projected over a 10 year period with continued ancillary sales — and then there is the millions they spent on litigation, which after 8 years went nowhere.
+Overseas, the movie pulled in a weak $50.5 million, across numerous distributors.
+Sahara cost Bristol Bay $105 million in losses at the end of 2006 and their write-down of $78.3 million was projected over a 10 year period with continued ancillary sales — and then there was the millions they spent on litigation, which after 8 years went nowhere.